B2B content marketing strategy: insights and examples for 2024

 Your next step is to determine the content marketing tactics you’ll use.
 Here are a few ideas:

-Drive organic traffic to your website through blogging: Blogs can generate three times more leads than outbound tactics like advertising.
+• Drive organic traffic to your website through blogging: Blogs can generate three times more leads than outbound tactics like advertising.
 Blogging also makes your website four times more likely to be found by your audience through organic search, as long as you’re blogging about topics that are relevant to your market.
 When properly optimized, your blog posts will drive traffic to your site, beginning the process of relationship building with your audience as you provide them with useful information.
 Wondering what to blog about?
 Start by determining what your buyers find valuable, and think about how you can best help them.
-Check out these B2B blogs for inspiration.

 5. Keyword research